jfcloutier/translator/README.md

 To start:

-1. Execute: iex --name something_unique@your_ip_address --cookie oreo
+1. Execute: iex --name something_unique@your_ip_address --cookie oreo -S mix
 2. Join the cluster: iex> Node.connect(:"name_of_hacker_news_node")

 At least one translator node must be started.